Barr says he has 'no plan' to appoint election, Hunter Biden special counsels

 The investigation, according to a source familiar with the matter, began in 2018.

-President Trump, before Barr's resignation, hit the attorney general, calling it a "big disappointment" that he knew about the federal investigation into his opponent's son and did not disclose it before Election Day.
+Trump, before Barr's resignation, hit the attorney general, calling it a "big disappointment" that he knew about the federal investigation into his opponent's son and did not disclose it before Election Day.

 "Why didn’t Bill Barr reveal the truth to the public, before the Election, about Hunter Biden.
 Joe was lying on the debate stage that nothing was wrong, or going on - Press confirmed" Trump tweeted last week.
 "Big disadvantage for Republicans at the polls!"